Wine, wildlife and wondrous sights in Africa

 On Day 9 we enjoy a tour of Windhoek before flying to Sossusvlei, a huge salt and clay pan enclosed by giant sand dunes.
 This is Namibia's most famous landmark, and tonight we are treated to a desert drive and a bush dinner.
 We stay at the Sossusvlei Lodge overnight.

 We begin the day with an excursion into the desert, which gives us the chance to view Sossusvlei at its very best, when the colours are strong and constantly changing.
 During the excursion we have breakfast and are afforded some truly superb photo opportunities.
 We then fly back to Windhoek and rejoin the train.

-After breakfast, today we enjoy a guided walking tour of Keetmanshoop, a charming German colonial town.
-We then continue to Fish River Canyon, the world's largest river valley after America's Grand Canyon.
-At its widest point, the canyon is 21 miles across and makes for a truly breathtaking sight.
-We rejoin the Pride of Africa and enjoy dinner together this evening, as the train travels along the southern reaches of the Kalahari basin, to the South African border.
+After breakfast, today we visit Garas Park Rest Camp, continuing to Fish River Canyon, the world's largest river valley after America's Grand Canyon.
+At its widest point, the canyon is 21 miles across, and makes for a truly breathtaking sight.
+We rejoin the Pride of Africa in time for dinner together this evening as the train travels along the southern reaches of the Kalahari basin, to the South African border.

 We rejoin the Pride of Africa and cross into South Africa this morning, stopping in Upington, an attractive town located on the banks of the Orange River.
 We explore the town with a guided tour before returning to the train to continue towards Kimberley.
 Your afternoon is spent on board, giving you the perfect opportunity to relax and enjoy the passing scenery from the comfort of your private suite or the luxurious public areas of the train.